 Awarded to a sophomore, junior, or senior student majoring in vocal music who exhibits excellence and proficiency in this field.
 The scholarship is awarded through a vocal competition held during the spring semester.

 Awarded to one senior student majoring in voice who has earned a 3.00 or higher grade point average.
 Award is made as a result of a scholarship competition held during the fall semester.

 Elizabeth G. Ross Vocal Music ScholarshipThis award was established by President George Ross and CMU First Lady Elizabeth Ross and is intended for an entering student from the Detroit, Flint or Saginaw metropolitan areas who exhibits exceptional promise as a vocal music major.
-The recipient will be determined by the Director of the School of Music in consultation with the Dean of the College of Communication and Fine Arts and the Office of Scholarships and Financial Aid.
+The recipient will be determined by the Director of the School of Music in consultation with the Dean of the College of the Arts and Media and the Office of Scholarships and Financial Aid.

 2018-2019 Recipient: Darian Bird